 Before obtaining regulatory approvals for the commercial sale of any of its products, BioCryst must undertake extensive preclinical and clinical testing to demonstrate their safety and efficacy in humans.
 The Company has limited experience in conducting clinical trials.
-To date, the Company has conducted initial preclinical testing of certain of its compounds and is testing oral and topical ointment formulations of BCX-34 in various clinical trials.
+To date, the Company has conducted initial preclinical testing of certain of its compounds and is testing an oral formulation of BCX-34 and an intravenous formulation of BCX-1470 in various clinical trials.
 The results of initial preclinical and clinical testing of compounds under development by the Company are neither necessarily predictive of results that will be obtained from subsequent or more extensive preclinical and clinical testing nor necessarily acceptable to the FDA to support applications for marketing permits.
-However, the Company recently completed two Phase III trials of a topical cream formulation of BCX-34 which did not show statistical efficacy.
+However, the Company recently completed two Phase III trials of a topical cream formulation and a Phase I/II trial of a topical ointment formulation of BCX-34 which did not show statistical efficacy.
 Even if the results of subsequent clinical tests are positive, products, if any, resulting from the Company's research and development programs are not likely to be commercially available for several years.
 Additionally, the Company has made and may in the future make changes to the formulation of its drugs and/or to the processes for manufacturing its drugs.
-Any such future changes in formulation or manufacturing processes could result in delays in conducting further preclinical and clinical testing, in unexpected adverse events in further preclinical and clinical testing, and/or in additional development expenses.
+Any such future changes in formulation or manufacturing processes could result in délays in conducting further preclinical and clinical testing, in unexpected adverse events in further preclinical and clinical testing, and/or in additional development expenses.
 Furthermore, there can be no assurance that clinical studies of products under development will be acceptable to the FDA or demonstrate the safety and efficacy of such products at all or to the extent necessary to obtain regulatory approvals of such products.
 Companies in the industry have suffered significant setbacks in advanced clinical trials, even after promising results in earlier trials.
-The failure to comply with data integrity good clinical practices requirements or to adequately demonstrate the safety and efficacy of a therapeutic product under development could delay or prevent regulatory approval of the product, and would have a material adverse effect on the Company.
+The failure to comply with good clinical practices requirements for data integrity or to adequately demonstrate the safety and efficacy of a therapeutic product under development could delay or prevent regulatory approval of the product, and would have a material adverse effect on the Company.